 Before 9 October 2019, all taxpayers claimed ITC on a self-declaration basis in Table 4(a) of GSTR-3B.
 This means that they declared the summary figure of eligible tax credits under IGST, CGST, and SGST.
 There was no compulsion to reconcile the ITC figure with the GSTR-2A until then, although it was always advised.
 Even if the GSTR-2A (currently with refererence to GSTR-2B) reflected an ITC amount lower than the books of accounts, taxpayers could still make their ITC claim in full in the GSTR-3B, and the unreflected amount was treated as provisional credit.After the implementation of this rule, the provisional ITC amount is restricted only to the extent of 5%* of the eligible ITC value already reflected in the GSTR-2A for that period.
 Apart from the 10%* of eligible ITC which a taxpayer can claim as provisional credit, the balance tax liability will need to be paid in cash.This rule could affect the working capital of a taxpayer, as he will be required to make GST payments in cash, despite having paid his supplier for the tax invoice raised to him and having eligible ITC in his books.*With effect from 1 Jan 2021.
 However, it was 10% with effect from 1 Jan 2020 upto 31 Dec 2020 and was earlier restricted to 20% for the period from 9 Oct 2019 up to 31 Dec 2019

-3. Example on how provisional credit will be calculated
+3. Example of how provisional credit will be calculated

-Let’s decode the new rule on provisional ITC limit with an example.
-If a taxpayer is filing his GSTR-3B for the month of November 2019, here is how he would claim input tax credit in his GSTR-3B before and after the implementation of the rule.
+Let’s decode the rule on provisional ITC limit with an example.
+If a taxpayer is filing his GSTR-3B for the month of January 2021, here is how he would claim the input tax credit in his GSTR-3B before and after the implementation of the rule.

 (Amount in Rs)